Chris has been practicing law for more than a decade in the areas of real estate, finance, banking, and general business litigation.

 In 2007 Chris began his career drafting high-yield debt instruments in Milbank, Tweed, Hadley & McCloy’s New York office before moving to Los Angeles.
 He then had the good fortune to clerk for Thomas B. Donovan of the United States Bankruptcy Court in the Central District of California during the height of the financial crisis, the busiest time in the court’s history.

-After clerking Chris joined Katten, Muchin, Rosenman’s Los Angeles office where he handled all types of general business litigation, with a focus on cases involving securities and lending transactions, as well as insolvency and creditors rights.
-Since leaving Katten he has continued his broad based litigation practice advising clients on all manner of business disputes.
+After clerking Chris joined Katten, Muchin, Rosenman’s Los Angeles office where he handled all types of general business litigation, with a focus on cases involving securities and lending transactions, as well as insolvency, creditors rights and judgment enforcement.
+Since leaving Katten, he has continued his broad based litigation practice advising clients on all manner of business disputes.